hitmantb/skvrmo/README.md

 ## **I have a much better GPU than 3070**

-- Use FSR quality in MO2 settings section of mods or in the case of 4080/4090, FSR ultra
+- Use FSR quality in MO2 mods or in the case of 4080/4090, FSR Disabled Sharpening Only
-- On 16GB cards consider upgrading textures to 4K.
-202x, SRP and BNP Skin 4K make the biggest difference
-- Re-run XLodgen, Texgen and Dyndolod with 4K settings, update Dyndolod Resource and Dyndolod 3 from Nexus: https://stepmodifications.org/wiki/SkyrimSE:2.0.0#xLODGen
+- On cards with 16GB or more VRAM, try the 4K edition which has 4K textures and Dyndolod generation

 ## **I need more FPS**

 - Enable FSR performance instead of balanced in MO2 mods
 - For older hardware, consider disabling ENB from settings section in MO2 mods.
-Azurite Weather looks best without ENB
+Azurite Weather looks best without ENB, consider re-installing Lux with brightness templates if interiors are too dark without ENB
 - Running out of VRAM is the easiest way to make the game unplayable.
 On 8GB cards, disable additional TV/monitors if you are running multiple monitors, set primary monitor to 1080p

 ## **Open Composite XR**